More than anything else, including their stupid spending on the Green New Deal.

 Would you have done something differently than President Biden during the past four years?

-There is not a thing that comes to mind in terms of, and I've been a part of most of the decisions that have had impact.
+There has been a thing that comes to mind in terms of, and I've been a part of most of the decisions that have had impact.

 Under a Harris administration, what would the major changes be?